 Originally the temple was surrounded by a number of subsidiary shrines of which only the traces can be noticed.
 The steps at the entrance had two large lion statues, which are now located at the entrance of the Archaeological Museum, Gwalior.
 Many other sculptures have also been taken to Gwalior.

 It is believed that the temple owes its name to Kakanvati, who was probably the queen of Kachchhapghat ruler Kirttiraja and at her orders, this temple was constructed in about the 11th century A.D.
 But the historicity of this heritage 1000+ years old temple is doubtful.
 One possibility is that the name of the temple derives from the Kanak (gold) and Maṭha (shrine).

 Kakanmath Temple Address: Village – Bawadipura Sihoniya, Post – Sabalgarh, District – Morena, Madhya Pradesh, India.

 Kakanmath temple is well connected via rail and road means of transport.
 It is very easy to reach Kakanmath temple as there are various signboards indicating you towards the temple.
-The only difficulty is the lack of public transport in the area that makes the site difficult to explore for the tourists coming from rail or bus services.
+The only difficulty is the lack of public transport in the area which makes the site difficult to explore for the tourists coming by rail or bus services.

 As Lord Shiva is the God of ghosts too, so the ghosts built Kakanmath Shiv Temple only in one night.
 Ghosts took off in the morning when they saw humans, that is why the temple remains incomplete to this date.
 He also said that the temple will automatically crumble down on the day when the marriage procession of 7 deaf grooms will be taken out in front of the temple at the same time.